 Cataract surgery has come a long way since the days of inpatient surgical procedures in hospitals, patching the eyes and patients bedridden for a week to facilitate healing.
 Growing in popularity is laser-assisted cataract surgery, with no needles, no eye patching, in an outpatient surgical setting.
 Laser-assisted cataract surgery reduces human error allowing for greater precision, and reproducibility in surgical results.
 Patients return to the office for their 1-day post-operative appointment following surgery and usually resume regular activity within a few days to a week protecting the site of surgery and keeping the area clean to avoid infection.

-What is the Surgical Process for Cataract Removal?
+What is the Process for Cataract Removal at San Antonio Eye Specialists?

 1) Patient experiences a reduction in the clarity of vision and brightness of colors.
 Night driving may be difficult and patients may experience glare with oncoming car lights and street lights.